Coalescing Force of Group Pressure: Consensus in Nonlinear Opinion Dynamics: Consensus Caused by Group Pressure

 \textbf{First}, it is important to highlight the key difference from the alternative approach to social pressure modeling~\cite{semonsen2019pressure,ferraioli2019pressure}.
 In those works, consensus is achieved through \emph{gradually increasing} pressure, which, in the case of synchronous updates~\cite{semonsen2019pressure}, drives the opinion dynamics toward standard DeGroot dynamics.
 The condition~\eqref{eq.series} permits the minimal conformity level to asymptotically vanish $p_*(t)\xrightarrow[t\to\infty]{}0$, meaning the effect of social pressure can potentially \emph{diminish} as the agents' opinions converge to unanimity, providing that this diminution is ``not too fast''.
 This may seem counter-intuitive because, when all $p_i$ values approach $0$, the dynamics~\eqref{eq.pub_press} are close to the underlying system~\eqref{eq.underlying}, which, unlike the DeGroot model in~\cite{semonsen2019pressure}, does not guarantee consensus and, in principle, can have oscillatory solutions as, e.g., the modified HK system from~\cite{zaba2024setbased}.

 \textbf{Second}, whereas the proof of Theorem~\ref{thm.press_converg} is simple, this result, to the best of our knowledge, is not covered by any existing consensus criterion.
 The original choice of $\xi^{pub}$ as the ``mean-field'' term~\eqref{eq.mean-value} in~\cite{cheng2019opinion}, along with the assumption that $p_i>0$ are constant, essentially, allows the ODGP to be viewed as an averaging algorithm over a complete weighted graph with uniformly positive, time-varying weights independent of the matrix $w_{ij}$.
-The conditions of Theorem~\ref{thm.press_converg}, however, allow the graphs associated with $W(t) = (w_{ij}(t, \Xi(t)))$ to be arbitrary and permit \( p_i(t) \to 0 \) for all \( i \) as \( t \to \infty \), making it impossible to validate standard consensus conditions such as repeated quasi-strong connectivity, arc-balance, or cut-balance~\cite{2019_XiaShi,proskurnikov2020recurrent,FrascaFagnaniBook}.
+The conditions of Theorem~\ref{thm.press_converg}, however, allow the graphs associated with $W(t) = (w_{ij}(t, \Xi(t)))$ to be arbitrary and permit \( p_i(t) \to 0 \) for all \( i \) as \( t \to \infty \), making it impossible to validate standard consensus conditions such as repeated quasi-strong connectivity, arc-balance, or cut-balance~\cite{2019_XiaShi,proskurnikov2020recurrent,FrascaFagnaniBook,MatvPro:2013}.
 A similar consensus condition to~\eqref{eq.series} appears in~\cite{DeMarzo2003}, but the latter work addresses a distinct linear model and relies heavily on eigenvector decomposition for analysis.
+Finally, a special case of Theorem~\ref{thm.press_converg}, dealing with a special case where one of the agents is stubborn and $\xi^{pub}$ stands for its public opinion, appears in~\cite{MaiAbed2014}.

 \textbf{Third}, comparing the consensus time estimate in Corollary~\ref{cor.HK} with~\cite[Theorem~1]{cheng2019opinion}, two key differences emerge: (a) our result applies to multidimensional opinions, and (b) the convergence time is independent of $n$.
 Indeed, numerical experiments in the next section confirm that the time required to reach consensus does not increase as the group size grows.